Awards & Scholarships

 Roderick Syck Field Camp Scholarship: This scholarship is given to the UMD student who achieved the highest grade at the Uinta-Wasatch summer field camp.
 If enough UMD students attend the PRC field camp, a similar award will be given to the UMD student achieving the top grade in that field camp.
 Established by his family, in his memory, the Roderick Syck Fund awards the student with the highest achievement at field camp each summer.

-Richard Patelke Scholarship: This fund is not only used to provide support for UMD students attending Precambrian Research Field Camp but also is used to support master's level UMD students who's thesis involves the Geology of NE Minnesota and to offset expenses for senior or gradutate students attending the Prospectors and Developers Association of Canada conference.
+Richard Patelke Scholarship: This fund is not only used to provide support for UMD students attending Precambrian Research Field Camp, but is also used to support master's level UMD students whose thesis involves the Geology of NE Minnesota and to offset expenses for senior or gradutate students attending the Prospectors and Developers Association of Canada conference.

 New Millennium Research and Scholarship: Funds are awarded to support opportunities for undergraduate and graduate students within the Department of Geological Sciences including, but not limited to, travel support for field trips and geologic meetings, support for field work and laboratory analyses related to research projects and scholarship support for summer geology field camp and scholarships to attract desired graduate students to the department.